espy/hoodie-plugin-tutorial/README.md

 ##### Styling your Plugin's Admin Panel

-As noted, your admin panel will have Pocket's styles applied by default.
-Pocket is built with Bootstrap (currently 2.3.2), so all plugin developers can rely on a set of components they know will be sensibly styled by default.
+As noted, your admin panel will have Admin Dashboard's styles applied by default.
+Admin Dashboard is built with Bootstrap (currently 2.3.2), so all plugin developers can rely on a set of components they know will be sensibly styled by default.
 You're completely free to omit these styles, should you want to do something spectacular.

-##### Sending Messages from Pocket
+##### Sending Messages from Admin Dashboard

-Pocket has a special version of Hoodie, called HoodieAdmin.
+Admin Dashboard has a special version of Hoodie, called HoodieAdmin.
 It offers several APIs by default, like `hoodieAdmin.signIn(password)`, `hoodie.users.findAll`, and [more](https://github.com/hoodiehq/hoodie.admin.js).

 It can be extended just like the standard Hoodie library: